 Join Our Team

-The Plant Resilience Institute at MSU is growing and seeks talented individuals across research, administration, and more!
+The Plant Resilience Institute (PRI) at Michigan State University is growing and seeks talented individuals across research, administration, and more!
 Visit these active postings to apply, and check back often for new opportunities.
+All PRI openings can be found at careers.msu.edu.

 Open Positions